alvgaona/home-service-robot/README.md

   * For Linux `gcc` and `g++` are installed by default on most distros.
   * For macOS same deal as `make`, install [Xcode] command line tools.
   * For Windows is recommended using [MinGW].

+## Write-up

+In this [write-up][Write-up] you can find a brief description about the packages used in this project.

 [CMake]: https://cmake.org/install
 [Xcode]: https://developer.apple.com/xcode/features